Catherine Deneuve

 Catherine Deneuve and her daughter Chiara (1993)

-Although the actress had divorced David Bailey by then, she didn't marry any of her partners.
+Though she'd divorced David Bailey by then, she never married any of her other partners.
 Deneuve now has six grandchildren.
-Her long-lived mother lived nearby and passed away in the summer of 2021 shortly before her 110th birthday.
+Her mother, who lived nearby, passed away in summer 2021 just before turning 110.

 Catherine Deneuve's mansion